-According to the NIH; “Gabapentin was primarily misused for recreational purposes, self-medication, or intentional self-harm and was misused alone or in combination with other substances, especially opioids, benzodiazepines, and/or alcohol.
+According to the NIH, “Gabapentin was primarily misused for recreational purposes, self-medication, or intentional self-harm and was misused alone or in combination with other substances, especially opioids, benzodiazepines, and/or alcohol.
 Individuals with histories of drug abuse were most often involved in its misuse.”

-Is Gabapentin Controlled Substance?
+Is Gabapentin a Controlled Substance?

 Gabapentin is not scheduled as a controlled substance currently because when taken as prescribed, it will not make you high.

 Gabapentin is a Schedule V controlled substance in Kentucky, effective July 1, 2017.
 Kentucky is the only state currently listing Gabapentin as a controlled substance.
 The DEA and other states are currently investigating the addictive qualities of Gabapentin.

 Healthcare professionals, law enforcement officials and state and federal legislatures, have started the debate about whether gabapentin should be a controlled substance.

 Users need to take large doses that are significantly greater than the therapeutic, medically-approved maximum daily dose of in order to get high.